Dominique Janssen

-Dominique Johanna Anna Petrone Janssen (/nl/; formerly Bloodworth; born 17 January 1995) is a Dutch professional footballer who plays as a defender or defensive midfielder for Women's Super League club Manchester United and the Netherlands national team.
+Dominique Johanna Anna Petrone Janssen (/nl/; formerly Bloodworth; born 17 January 1995) is a Dutch professional footballer who plays as a defender or defensive midfielder for Women's Super League club Manchester United and captains the Netherlands national team.

 Club career

 Janssen played in the B-Youth team for her first club, RKSV Wittenhorst.
 In the summer of 2013, she joined German Frauen-Bundesliga side SGS Essen, turning down offers from Dutch clubs PSV/FC Eindhoven and AFC Ajax.
 On 8 September, Janssen made her debut for Essen in their first league game of the season, a 3–3 draw versus BV Cloppenburg.
 She scored her first goal for Essen on 3 November in the 5–1 win against Hoffenheim.

 In 2015, Janssen signed for English side Arsenal.
 This move proved to be fruitful, with Janssen winning the WSL Cup of 2015 thanks to Arsenal's 3–0 victory over Notts County.
 She once again played in another Cup final the following season, this being the 2016 FA Cup final which took place on 14 May.
 Arsenal beat Chelsea 1–0 in the match at Wembley to be crowned winners and earn their fourteenth FA Cup title.

 Following a second FA WSL Cup triumph in 2017–18, Dominique played in 19 of Arsenal's 20 league games and scored three goals as the team won the 2018–19 Women's Super League.
 She ended up making 100 club appearances for Arsenal.

 After four years with the Gunners, Janssen signed for German champions Wolfsburg in 2019.
 She enjoyed a very successful period with Die Wölfinnen, winning two Frauen-Bundesliga titles and a five consecutive DFB-Pokal Frauen Cups.

 Janssen was a key player for Wolfsburg throughout her time there, playing over 150 matches across five seasons.
 She started both the 2020 and 2023 UEFA Women's Champions League finals for Wolfsburg, but narrowly missed out on European glory on each occasion as Lyon and Barcelona emerged victorious with 3-1 and 3-2 wins respectively.

 On 2 July 2024, having announced back in May that she was set to leave Wolfsburg upon the expiry of her contract, Janssen signed for Manchester United on a three-year deal with the option to extend for a further year.
 She made her debut on 21 September, starting in an opening day 3–0 win at Old Trafford against West Ham.
 Janssen moved into a defensive midfield role during her initial months in the team and scored her first United goal on 8 December in a 4–0 win over Liverpool, whilst also providing two assists.
+She moved back to a regular centre-back role in the 2025–26 season, partnering United captain Maya Le Tissier.